 However, your stream’s Facebook page can still have some uses.
 You can post your schedule, screenshots, videos from your stream and other relevant info.
 Just make sure your Facebook page is set to Public.
 This way people can view your Facebook content without having to actually join your page.

-Even if your streaming persona is outrageous and wild, keep your LinkedIn page subdued and professional.
+Even if your streaming persona is outrageous and wild, keep your LinkedIn page a bit more professional.
 Highlight business-centric information about your stream such as your subscriber growth and current endorsement deals.

 Don’t worry too much about sticking to the voice of your brand.
 Your viewing audience is unlikely to stumble across your LinkedIn page.